DarkCurleyFried/CryptoCycle/README.md

-# CoinCycle
+# CryptoCycle

 **Recycle the Dust.
 Reclaim the Value.**

-CoinCycle is a decentralized protocol that collects low-value or idle crypto tokens (a.k.a. "dust"), aggregates them, reinvests them into promising DeFi opportunities, and redistributes the profits proportionally back to the original contributors.
+CryptoCycle is a decentralized protocol that collects low-value or idle crypto tokens (a.k.a. "dust"), aggregates them, reinvests them into promising DeFi opportunities, and redistributes the profits proportionally back to the original contributors.

 ---

-## 🌍 Why CoinCycle?
+## 🌍 Why CryptoCycle?

 Many users hold small amounts of worthless or forgotten tokens that cannot be traded or used.
 CoinCycle turns this passive "dust" into active potential by: